 Encourage and support clients to communicate openly with their sex partner(s).
 Clients may need support to disclose their HIV status to a sex partner.
 If a client is in a serodiscordant relationship, important discussion topics for the couple may also include whether there are sexual partners outside the relationship, and the results of viral load monitoring and sexually transmitted infection (STI) tests.
 Educating HIV-negative clients about HIV viral load and what it means to be undetectable may give them a better understanding of the concept of treatment as prevention.

 4. Address underlying risk of HIV transmission.
-HIV prevention counselling offers an opportunity to engage individuals at risk for acquiring or transmitting HIV in additional services.
-You can help your clients address the underlying factors that may increase their risk for acquiring and transmitting HIV, such as depression or alcohol and other substance use; reinforce safer sex strategies; and facilitate the increased use of all appropriate prevention strategies.
-You may find that risk-reduction counselling alone is not enough.
+HIV prevention counselling offers an opportunity to engage individuals in additional services.
+You can help your clients address the underlying factors that may increase their HIV risk, such as depression or alcohol and other substance use; reinforce safer sex strategies; and facilitate the increased use of all appropriate prevention strategies.
+You may find that counselling alone is not enough.
 You may need to provide – or link clients to – appropriate and relevant support services.

 5. Offer comprehensive couples-based counselling.
 For couples, you may want to offer to counsel both partners in the relationship at the same time (couples-based counselling) as this may be more effective than counselling partners individually.
 Couples-based counselling can create a supportive space where clients can come to a consensual agreement on how to reduce their risk of HIV transmission, develop ways to support each other in using HIV prevention strategies consistently and correctly, and discuss potentially sensitive issues relevant to HIV prevention.
 Be prepared to discuss issues such as what a couple wants from sex and the type of sex they enjoy most; the desire for pleasure, intimacy, conception, and monogamy or non-monogamy; and disclosure of sex outside the relationship.
-This counselling can also support non-monogamous clients to develop strategies or agreements to reduce the risk of acquiring HIV or STIs from outside partners, such as the consistent and correct use of condoms for sex outside the relationship.
+This counselling can also support non-monogamous clients to develop strategies or agreements to help prevent HIV or STIs from outside partners, such as the consistent and correct use of condoms for sex outside the relationship.